mbell15/Replication-Template/REPLICATION.md

 > [REQUIRED] Please review authors and affiliations on the openICPSR deposit.
 In general, they are the same, and in the same order, as for the manuscript; however, authors can deviate from that order.

+> **The authors also did not provide any of these materials.**

 ### Deposit Metadata

 > INSTRUCTIONS: Some of these are specific to openICPSR (JEL, Manuscript Number).
 Others may or may not be present at other trusted repositories (Dataverse, Zenodo, etc.).
 Verify all items for openICPSR, check with supervisor for other deposits.

 - [ ] JEL Classification (required)
+  + Did not specify the JEL Classification, but given the paper, we can assume that it follows under the **Labor, and Demographic Economics system (J)** and the final classification would be under, **Mobility, Unemployment, Vacancies, and Immigrant Workers (J6)** and finally underneath **Geographic Labor Mobility; Immigrant Workers (J610)**  which retreived from [here](https://www.aeaweb.org/jel/guide/jel.php)
 - [ ] Manuscript Number (required)
+  + DOI:10.1086/694616
 - [ ] Subject Terms (highly recommended)
+  + Brain Drain, Expatriates, Geographic Mobility, Guestworker, Immigrant, Immigrant Labor, Immobility, International Migration, Labor Migration, Labor Mobility, Migrant Workers, Mobility, Out Migration
 - [ ] Geographic coverage (highly recommended)
+  + Data should consist of all individuals who have worked in Italy
 - [ ] Time period(s) (highly recommended)
+  + Including workers from Italy from 1985 to 2004
 - [ ] Collection date(s) (suggested)
+  + Not specified.
 - [ ] Universe (suggested)
+  + Not specified
 - [ ] Data Type(s) (suggested)
+  + STATA .dta
 - [ ] Data Source (suggested)
+  + Not stated in the manuscript, but given the [WHIP website stated above](http://www.laboratoriorevelli.it/whip/whip_datahouse.php?lingua=ita&pagina=dati), weknow that it comes in the form of _comma separated values_ .csv file.
 - [ ] Units of Observation (suggested)
+  + 1,447,312 units with 22,685 in final sample.

 > INSTRUCTIONS: Go through the checklist above, and then choose ONE of the following results: